declare-lab/WikiDes/README.md

 # WikiDes: A Wikipedia-Based Dataset for Generating Short Descriptions from Paragraphs

-We present **Wikides** (Wiki descriptions), a dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
+We present **Wikides** (Wikipedia descriptions), a dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
 This is a problem of both extreme summarization and indicative summarization.
 The generated descriptions from two-phase summarization makes the problem turn to informative summarization.
 In addition, the dataset can use for other problems of NLP:
 * Title generation
 * Text classification based on instances (topics)
 * Extract instances (topics) from text